11 Haircuts for Long Straight Hair That Add Volume

 Haircuts & Their Maintenance Guide

-Haircut | Styling Effort | Maintenance | Volume & Texture? |
+| Haircut | Styling Effort | Maintenance | Volume & Texture? |

-U-cut, V-cut, face-framing layers | Easy Styling (Minimal Effort) | Wash-and-go friendly, works great with air-drying | Creates movement & reduces weight |
+| U-cut, V-cut, face-framing layers | Easy Styling (Minimal Effort) | Wash-and-go friendly, works great with air-drying | Creates movement & reduces weight |

-Butterfly haircut, step cut | Moderate Styling (Some Heat Styling) | Requires light blow-drying or curling for volume | Adds dimension & movement without losing length |
+| Butterfly haircut, step cut | Moderate Styling (Some Heat Styling) | Requires light blow-drying or curling for volume | Adds dimension & movement without losing length |

-Blunt bangs, wispy ends, faux lob | High Styling Effort (Daily Maintenance) | Needs daily styling & trims every few weeks | Helps hair look thicker & bouncier |
+| Blunt bangs, wispy ends, faux lob | High Styling Effort (Daily Maintenance) | Needs daily styling & trims every few weeks | Helps hair look thicker & bouncier |

-FAQs About Haircuts for Long, Straight Hair
+FAQs: Haircuts for Long Straight Hair

-Which haircut is best for long, straight hair?
+Which haircut is best for long straight hair?

 Is the butterfly haircut good for straight hair?